mtfriesen/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nn-dbgmodel-idebughostbaseclass2.md

 ## -description

-An extended specialization of IDebugHostSymbol which represents a base class.
+The second version of an extended specialization of IDebugHostSymbol which represents a base class.

+This version 2 of the interface supports all of the previous methods with identical signatures and includes additional new methods that provide added functionality.
+The new methods are listed in the header at the end of the section for that interface.

 ## -remarks